surge-synthesizer/surge/README.md

 * [Visual Studio 15.5 (at least)](https://visualstudio.microsoft.com/downloads/)
 * [Inno Setup](http://jrsoftware.org/isdl.php) for building the installer

+### Install prerequisits

-Install Git, Visual Studio 2017 or 2019, and (if you want to build an installer) Inno Setup.
-When you install Visual Studio, make sure to include the CLI tools and cmake, which are included in 'optional CLI support' and 'toolset for desktop' install bundles.
+* Install Git, Visual Studio 2017 or 2019
+* If you want to build an installerinstall Inno Setup.
+* When you  install Visual Studio, make sure to include the CLI tools and cmake, which are included in 'optional CLI support' and 'toolset for desktop' install bundles.

+### Check out the code

-You then want to start a visual studio prompt.
-This is a command like `x64 Native Tools Command Prompt for VS 2017` or similar installed by your visual studio install.
+* Start a visual studio prompt.
+This is done by running a command like `x64 Native Tools Command Prompt for VS 2017` or similar which is installed when you install visual studio

-After all this is done, make a fork of this repo, clone the repo and get the required submodules with the following commands in that command shell.
+* Log into your github account and fork this repo
+* In the visual studio command, change to the writable directory you want to include your source
+* In the visual studio command, run these commands to check out the code
 ```
 git clone https://github.com/{your-user-name}/surge.git
 cd surge
 git submodule update --init --recursive
 ```

+### Your first build

+All of these commands take place in your visual studio command shell

-If you have the VST2SDK and are building the VST2, set your environment.
+* If you have the VST2SDK and are building the VST2, set your environment.
 If not, don't worry.
 You can build the VST3 on windows without any extra assets (we recommend all windows users use the VST3).